• Horizontal Logo

 2 Semesters, 1 Credit, Full Time Course

 A rigorous and fast-past continuation from the Algebra I study of linear equations.
 Topics include: linear systems and inequalities, the complex number system, irrational and imaginary numbers, rational and polynomial expressions, linear, rational, and quadratic functions, including their graphs, and methods for solving equations.
 An exposure to exponential and logarithmic functions as well as sequences and series will be included.
 Students in this course are expected to purchase a TI-84 graphing calculator.
-Prerequisite: Minimum grade of B+ in Geometry Honors or minimum grade of A- in Geometry
+Prerequisite: Students are eligible if they have earned a B+ or higher in Geometry Honors or an A- or higher in Geometry.

 • AP Calculus AB